 Based on the published average cost of car insurance in Canada, location is a big factor.
 The number of recorded auto insurance claims from your area impacts your rate.
 The more collisions, break-ins, and thefts that occur in an area, the higher the premiums often get.

-However, Brampton's premiums are due in part to the city's high insurance fraud rate.
-It also lacks public transportation, so more people have to rely on their own rides.
+However, Brampton's premiums were due in part to the city's high insurance fraud rate, that is if you looked at them a year ago.
+It also lacked public transportation, so more people had to rely on their own rides.
 The more people who drive, the higher the risk of collisions, so the higher the premiums can get, too.

 The safer a vehicle is, the lower its risks of causing an accident due to mechanical failure.
 The more secure it is, the harder it can be to steal.